 Chargent Custom Checkout (CCC) | Chargent Custom Checkout is the pro-code alternative to the Take Payment Component, allowing you to customize the look and feel of payment forms on your Experience Cloud site. |

-Chargent Payment Console | Part of the Chargent Anywhere component.
-Allows you to set up single and recurring payments from any object.
+Chargent Payment Console | Included as a button on the Chargent Anywhere component.
+Allows users to process single and recurring payments directly from any record in Salesforce.
 Set up the Chargent Payment Console to process payments securely without storing sensitive payment details. |

 Context-Sensitive Help | Help links integrated into custom object tabs that display related content.
 Read more information about Context-Sensitive Help and how it is integrated in Chargent. |

-Credits | An alternative to unlinked refunds are credits, allowing you to send funds to a checking account without being tied to a previous transaction.
-See Sending Credits for more information.
-Also known as Unreferenced Credits. |
+Credits | Also known as Unreferenced Credits.
+Allows you to send funds to a checking account without being tied to a previous transaction.
+See Sending Credits for more information. |

 Credit Card Transaction | A cashless payment made using a credit card.
 See Understanding Credit Card Payments. |